olund/DV1483-Project/README.md

 When I implemented Birca I wanted to explore new technologies, and that I did.
 Both on the server-side and on the client-side built in JavaScript.
 NodeJS powers the service-side with Expressjs as framework.
-And the client-side is built in nativ js and  jQuery.
+And the client-side is built in native js and  jQuery.
 This is the first app that I have built in Expressjs so please comment the code if I have done some huge mistake or do a pull-request with better code.